Kyle Higashioka Player Props: Yankees vs. Orioles

-After going 0-for-3 in his most recent game, Kyle Higashioka and the New York Yankees take on the Baltimore Orioles (who will start Kyle Bradish) at 7:05 PM ET on Tuesday.
+After hitting .172 with three doubles, a home run, four walks and five RBI in his past 10 games, Kyle Higashioka and the New York Yankees face the Baltimore Orioles (who will start Tyler Wells) at 7:05 PM ET on Wednesday.

-In his previous game he had a hitless performance (0-for-3) against the Reds.
+In his previous game he had a hitless showing (0-for-2) against the Orioles.

 Kyle Higashioka Game Info & Props vs. the Orioles